aleksanderbl29/aleksanderbl29/README.md

 I am a political science student @ Aarhus University with special interests in quantitative data analysis and voter behaviour.

-In my free time I find a lot of joy in learning about Linux, Docker, Ansible and Home Assistant.
+In my free time I find a lot of joy in learning about Linux, Docker, Ansible, Nix and Home Assistant.
 A lot of things in tech pique my interest

 ## 📌 I maintain